 - Pools & Recreation: Splash it up in freshwater pools and waterslides at sea.

-So for example: for the cost of less than $350 per person, per day, you and your family can enjoy all-you-care-to-enjoy food, Broadway-caliber entertainment, unlimited activities for your kids (including access to Kids Zones and babysitting services), and even adult-only pools and nightclubs.
+So, for example: for the cost of less than $350 per person, per day, you and your family can enjoy all-you-care-to-enjoy food, Broadway-caliber entertainment, unlimited activities for your kids (including access to Kids Zones and babysitting services), and even adult-only pools and nightclubs.
+Plus, if you are cruising to the Caribbean, you can have the opportunity to visit Disney’s private island in the Bahamas, Castaway Cay.
+We would pay for a vacation just to Castaway cay if we could — it’s that amazing!

 Is the Disney Cruise Cost Worth It?